RoaringBitmap/RoaringBitmap/README.md

 compressed bitmaps.

 Roaring bitmaps are compressed bitmaps which tend to outperform conventional compressed bitmaps such as WAH, EWAH or Concise.
-In some instances, it can be hundreds of times faster and it often offers significantly better compression.
+In some instances, they can be hundreds of times faster and they often offers significantly better compression.